linkdotnet/BuildInformation/README.md

 * Embeds the target framework moniker in your code
 * Embeds the nullability analysis level in your code
 * Embeds the deterministic build flag in your code
+* Embeds the project path where the generator is running in your code
+* Embeds the language and version (like "C# 12.0")

 ## Configuration
 By default the created class is `internal` and is not under any namespace.
 This can be changed by adding the following to your project file: